Atlas Network: Political ties

-Atlas Network describes itself as non-partisan.
-The group does not get involved in campaigns or elections, although it does help train local think tanks on how to influence both the public and policymakers.
+Atlas Network describes itself as non-partisan and does not get involved in campaigns or elections, but rather trains local think tanks on how to influence the public and policymakers.
 According to ABC News Australia, Atlas Network partners are "taught how to win the battle for hearts and minds."

 The Intercept, The Guardian, and The New Republic have described Atlas Network as having ties to conservative movements, including the administration of Donald Trump in the United States, Brexit in the United Kingdom, and anti-government protests in Latin America.
 A 2024 study analyzing 52 Atlas Network partners found that "while some Atlas-affiliated partners show readiness to confront the threat of nationalist and authoritarian societal mobilization, others conceive it as a tactical or strategic opportunity to advance free market causes."

 Atlas Network partners were linked to an online campaign that used fake accounts against the Cuban government during the 2021 Cuban protests.
 Atlas Network sponsored the 2023 Latin America Liberty Forum in Brazil, where Luiz Inácio Lula da Silva's policies were opposed.

 Atlas Network partners opposed the 2022 Russian invasion of Ukraine.
 Atlas Network worked with its partners to create the Ukraine Freedom Fund, acquiring, transporting, and providing goods to Ukrainians, and supporting Atlas Network partner groups in the country.
 The Washington Examiner reported that the humanitarian aid totaled $3.5 million by December 2022.
 According to Reason, a libertarian magazine, Atlas Network supports nonprofit organizations that fight against authoritarianism and support free markets, self-determination, and rule of law.

+According to University of Technology Sydney political scientist Jeremy Walker, the conservative lobby group, Advance collaborated with fossil fuel companies and Atlas Network affiliates the Centre for Independent Studies, Institute of Public Affairs, and LibertyWorks to promote the No campaign in the 2023 Australian Indigenous Voice referendum.